rahulshankariyer/MS_Mathematics_Final_Year_Project/README.md

 ## Data Source

-The data used for testing the Prediction Accuracy was taken from the University of California, Irvine Repository
+The data used for testing the prediction accuracy was taken from the University of California, Irvine Repository

 ## Data Used

-In this project, the following datasets were used for Prediction of Medical Diagnosis:
+In this project, the following datasets were used for prediction of medical diagnosis:

 1. Diabetes Dataset
 2. Cancer Dataset